OSC/ood-documentation/source/reference/commands/nginx-stage/commands/app-clean.rst

 Examples
 --------

-To clean up all the stale app configs:
+To clean up all the stale app configurations:

 .. code-block:: sh

    sudo nginx_stage app_clean

-This displays the paths to all the app configs that were deleted.
+This displays the paths to all the app configurations that were deleted.